 - white topi & clean socks

-- White or black amamah (optional)
+- white or black amamah (highly recommended and encouraged)

 - navy blue/black tracksuit bottoms